What does collaborative program mean?

 Can I play varsity sports and intramurals at Mohawk College or at McMaster University?

 You may try out for varsity sports at either Mohawk College or McMaster University.
-BScN students can participate in intramural sports at both the College and University.
+RPN to BScN students can participate in intramural sports at both the College and University.

 Can I use McMaster University's recreation facilities?

-Yes, BScN students may use both McMaster and Mohawk's recreation and fitness facilities.
+Yes, All BScN students may use both McMaster and Mohawk's recreation and fitness facilities.

 Do I get both a Mohawk and McMaster ID card?